2023 CQUniCares Holding Redlich Indigenous Law Scholarship

 *Payments may continue to be awarded on a pro rata basis to students completing less than 12 credit points in extenuating circumstances.
 This is at the discretion of both the Student Scholarships Team and the Holding Redlich.

-Applicants will be assessed based on an application form and a written submission of no more than 250 words addressing the following:
+Applicants will be assessed on the application and a written submission of no more than 250 words addressing the following:

 "How will a CQUniversity Scholarship assist with your studies?"